 - The testing environment is fit for purpose.
-All equipment is in good working order, all procedures are carried out accurately, efficiently and safely and the wellbeing and confidentiality of the individual is respected, especially in relation to test result. - The Standard Operating Procedure set out below for rapid antigen screening in NSW is adopted by sites providing rapid antigen screening for COVID-19 (inclusive of clinical and non-clinical settings). - The Standard Operating Procedure includes: - establishing appropriate clinical governance - the standard workplace health and safety assessment - information on administering a test and delivering a test result - establishing a mechanism for confirmatory testing for individuals who receive a positive test result - reporting of data to NSW Health if requested. - All health practitioners and persons under their supervision must be trained in the correct use of the device and the interpretation of the test results.
-A health practitioner remains responsible for the conduct of testing and must be available to provide assistance or advice as required to persons under their supervision in the correct use of the device and the interpretation of the test results (either in person, or available on the phone or by videoconference).
+All equipment is in good working order, all procedures are carried out accurately, efficiently and safely and the wellbeing and confidentiality of the individual is respected, especially in relation to test result. - The Standard Operating Procedure set out below for rapid antigen screening in NSW is adopted by sites providing rapid antigen screening for COVID-19 (inclusive of clinical and non-clinical settings). - The Standard Operating Procedure includes: - establishing appropriate clinical governance - the standard workplace health and safety assessment - information on administering a test and delivering a test result - establishing a mechanism for confirmatory testing for individuals who receive a positive test result - Where test kits are used that require health practitioner supervision, all health practitioners and persons under their supervision must be trained in the correct use of the device and the interpretation of the test results.
+A health practitioner remains responsible for the conduct of testing and must be available to provide assistance or advice as required to persons under their supervision in the correct use of the device and the interpretation of the test results (either in person, or available on the phone or by videoconference). - In line with the TGA regulations, staff who are themselves a relevant health practitioner for the purposes of the conditions on supply and use of rapid antigen tests are able to perform the test on themselves once they are trained in the correct use and interpretation of the test, including self-collection of a sample.